eb1992/ShiftLcd/README.md

 ## Usage

-1. Include the `ShiftLcd` library in your Arduino sketch:
+1. Include the `ShiftLcd` library in your Arduino sketch and create an instance of it:

 ```cpp
   #include "ShiftLcd.h"